Archive for May 2019

 (Ingmar Bergman 1958)

-What It Takes To Open A Heart Again
+What It Takes To Open A Closed Heart

 Antonius Block is a Knight in despair.
 A kind of despair that puts him right into a fight for his life.
 A fight that forces him to challenge Death to a chess game, determined to outwit him.
 Can he do it?
 What will it take to tip our Knight’s waning hourglass back in his favor?…